FleischerResearchLab/biosses_d2v/README.md

 BIOSSES is short for [Biomedical Semantic Similarity Estimation System](https://tabilab.cmpe.boun.edu.tr/BIOSSES/), a series of methods to assess similarity between biomedical sentences proposed by [Soğancıoğlu et al. (2017)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5870675/).
 Each method in the original BIOSSES produces their own similarity scores and are then benchmarked in terms of the Pearson correlation metric.

-The benchmark dataset is a collection of 100 biomedical sentence pairs picked from the [TAC 2014 Biomedical Summarization Track Dataset](https://tac.nist.gov/2014/BiomedSumm/).
-Similarity between each sentence pair has been assigned integer scores by 5 human expert annotators and included along with the [sentences](https://tabilab.cmpe.boun.edu.tr/BIOSSES/DataSet.html).
+The benchmark dataset is a table of 100 biomedical sentence pairs picked from the [TAC 2014 Biomedical Summarization Track Dataset](https://tac.nist.gov/2014/BiomedSumm/).
+Each sentence pair has been assigned integer similarity scores by 5 human expert annotators which are included in another table along with the [sentences](https://tabilab.cmpe.boun.edu.tr/BIOSSES/DataSet.html).

 ## What does **biosses-doc2vec** do?